Frequently Asked Questions

 Zen teachers should assist students in their practice, encourage students to be diligent, guide their meditation practice in both public and private meetings, offer personal aid in difficult times, and talk about Zen texts to enrich the student's understanding of Buddhism and Zen concepts.
 Most importantly, Zen teachers should strive to inspire students by setting a living example through their interactions with students and others and how they conduct their own everyday lives.
 A good teacher will, through example, demonstrate that Zen practice can make one a wiser and more compassionate human being.

-As previously stated, The Boundless Mind Zen School is “teaching” centric and therefore lacks any hierarchical structure.
+As previously stated, the Order of the Boundless Way is "teaching" centric and therefore lacks any hierarchical structure.
 No one is specifically trained to become a teacher and teachers are considered equals among practitioners.
 Even though a person may be recognized as a teacher and fill that role within the relationship or sangha, they are never considered in any way superior to their students or other practitioners.

 What is the Difference between Members and Non-Members?